mmshahria/GlassboardTech-API-Reference/Banking/GET A bank account by Id.md

-Returns the details of a linked bank account for a valid identifier.In the request supply the unique `accountId` and this endpoint will return the corresponding bank account details.
+Returns the details of a linked bank account for a valid identifier.Supply the unique `accountId` in the path parameter and this endpoint will return the corresponding bank account details.

 # Attributes

 <strong> id </strong> `string`

-A unique identifier of the account that the bank account is associated with.
+The internal identifier to locate the bank account.

 <strong> ownerId </strong> `string`

 A unique identifier of the owner that the bank account is associated with.

 <strong> status </strong> `string`

-Describes the bank accounts’s current status.

-For bank accounts, possible values are `DRAFT┃IN-PROVISIONING┃OPEN┃IN CLOSING┃CLOSED`.
+Describes the bank accounts’ current status.
+Allowed values are `DRAFT┃IN-PROVISIONING┃OPEN┃IN CLOSING┃CLOSED`.

 <strong> tenantId </strong> `string`

 A unique identifier used for API authentication and authorization.

-Can be useful for this API's end users.
+>Tenant refers to the end user of this API and It's required for identity and access management.

 <strong> createdAt </strong> `date-time`